Προπτυχιακό τμήμα - Βαchelor στην Θεσσαλονίκη από το DEI College

 The academic staff of DEI College consists of experienced instructors with high educational and professional qualifications.
 Their professional involvement in this field encourages students to develop their critical thinking, so that they can create their own new career opportunities, while at the same time they can meet the challenges of the field.
 The academic staff’s specialization in global issues and trends, such as, competition of demand, strategic planning, quality of services and knowledge of the subject, offers ideal help for the students’ future development.

-Program Summary Information:
+Programme Summary Information:

 Classes start: October